Become a member

 The EIGCA has different categories of membership to recognise and reflect levels of experience and knowledge of members.

 In March 2017, the membership structure was streamlined to align it to today’s golf course design industry.
 The current membership categories and eligibility criteria are:

 - a golf course architect practising to the highest standard with a wide experience of all aspects relating to golf course architecture in Europe, including the design and supervision of construction of new courses, as well as the renovation or re-modelling of existing courses

 - a Fellow (FEIGCA) is a Member of the former BIGCA who has made a significant contribution to that Institute.
 No new Fellowships will be granted

 - a golf course architect with a limited range of experience in golf course design who is working towards gaining the requisite knowledge and experience to be a Member will be admitted as Candidate for Membership

-- individuals who have successfully completed Part One of the EIGCA Vocational Qualification in Golf Course Design (EVQGCD) will be admitted as Candidate for Membership
+- individuals who have successfully completed Year One of the EIGCA Vocational Qualification in Golf Course Design (EVQGCD) will be admitted as Candidate for Membership

 - individuals with a Certificate, Diploma or Degree recognised by EIGCA, or a range of experience in golf course design, may be elected by the EIGCA Council as Candidate for Membership